 Currently the most in demand roles are quality assurance specialists, programmers, data analysts, and cybersecurity specialists.
 But the best thing about the kind of dynamic and fast growing sector that Lithuania offers is that it gives you the space to find your feet.
 If you’re not a data scientist, but would like to give it a try, if you have the energy and determination, you can make that dream come true.
 There are even local online colleges like Turing College that will not only give you the skills but also place you in the kind of company that you’d like to work for.

-So, as you can see the sector itself is quite diverse, but what about working conditions?
+So, as you can see the sector itself is quite diverse and offers dynamic career opportunities.
+But what about working conditions?
 What’s the culture like?
 Well, first of all, you can forget that cliche of the cut-throat 24/7 hellhole that Hollywood would like to show.
 Maybe that’s the reality elsewhere, but not here.

 And while you are expected to work hard, there’s plenty of opportunities to play hard.
 Kilo Health, for example, has its own bar, and regularly organizes social events for teams and their families.
 The company even organizes summer festivals for its people.
 And this sense of community is carried across the sector.
 Tesonet, for example, which unites a number of tech startups including Nord Security, recently opened Cybercity, an all encompassing hub that incorporates Tesonet offices, bars, restaurants, a gym, and a co-working space.
 That’s not to mention, the independently developed Tech Zity, a huge hub that, when finished, will be bigger than Paris’s huge Station F.